-- 7.7.
-In considering the appropriate order of analysis of the issues outlined above, the Panel has discretion to structure its analysis taking into account the specific measures, claims, arguments, and relevant provisions at issue.226 Having considered the arguments presented by the parties in this dispute227, the Panel will first address issues concerning its terms of reference and the identification of the measures at issue.
-Following this determination of the measures within its terms of reference, the Panel will examine the complainant's claims that the measures are inconsistent with certain provisions of the covered agreements. - 7.8.
+7.7.
+In considering the appropriate order of analysis of the issues outlined above, the Panel has discretion to structure its analysis taking into account the specific measures, claims, arguments, and relevant provisions at issue.225 Having considered the arguments presented by the parties in this dispute226, the Panel will first address issues concerning its terms of reference and the identification of the measures at issue.
+Following this determination of the measures within its terms of reference, the Panel will examine the complainant's claims that the measures are inconsistent with certain provisions of the covered agreements.

+7.8.
 In principle, the obligations set forth in the WTO covered agreements apply cumulatively.
-228 In this dispute, the parties disagree as to whether the WTO rules on safeguards set forth in Article XIX of the GATT 1994 and the Agreement on Safeguards apply to the measures at issue, and the complainant raises other claims under the GATT 1994 which are independent of those contested issues of applicability.
-Taking these circumstances into account, along with the operation of the measures at issue and the manner in which the parties have presented their arguments, the Panel considers it appropriate to begin its assessment with the claims under Articles I:1, II:1, and X:3 of the GATT 1994. - 7.9.
-The Panel will first assess the consistency of the relevant measures with Article II:1 of the GATT 1994 and the relevant commitments in the United States' Schedule of Concessions.
-The Panel will then assess the claims under Article I:1 of the GATT 1994 concerning most-favoured-nation treatment.
-The Panel will next address the claims under Article X:3 of the GATT 1994 concerning the administration of measures.
-The Panel will then assess the remainder of the complainant's claims under Article XIX of the GATT 1994 and the Agreement on Safeguards, including the parties' disagreement as to the applicability of this provision and agreement to the measures at issue. - 7.10.
-The Panel will next address the United States' invocation of Article XXI(b) of the GATT 1994 in relation to any measures falling within the Panel's terms of reference found to be inconsistent with provisions of the covered agreements.
-The Panel will assess the arguments and evidence
+227 In this dispute, the parties disagree as to whether the WTO rules on safeguards set forth in Article XIX of the GATT 1994 and the Agreement on Safeguards apply to the measures at issue, and the complainant raises other claims under the GATT 1994 which are independent of those contested issues of applicability.
+Taking these circumstances into account, along with the operation of the measures at issue and the manner in which the parties have presented their arguments, the Panel considers it appropriate to begin its assessment with the claims under Articles I:1, II:1, XI:1, and X:3 of the GATT 1994.

+224 See e.g. United States' response to Panel question No. 25 ("the Panel's function is to objectively assess the matter before it by interpreting Article XXI(b) in accordance with the customary rules of interpretation"); Türkiye's response to Panel question Nos.
+26 and 27.

-226 See Appellate Body Reports, Canada - Wheat Exports and Grain Imports, para.
+225 See Appellate Body Reports, Canada - Wheat Exports and Grain Imports, para.
 126; US - COOL (Article 21.5 - Canada and Mexico), para.
 5.229; Panel Reports, India - Solar Cells, paras.
 7.41-7.42; Russia - Pigs (EU), para.
 7.30.
 In disputes involving security exceptions under Article XXI(b) of the GATT 1994 and Article 73 of the TRIPS Agreement, previous panels have exercised discretion regarding the order of analysis based on their consideration of the specific circumstances of the dispute, including arguments made by the parties and other relevant provisions at issue.
 (See Panel Reports, Russia - Traffic in Transit, paras.
 7.20-7.26; Saudi Arabia - IPRs, paras.
 7.1-7.3).

-227 While not bound by the presentation of claims and arguments by the parties, the Panel notes that the parties have taken different views on the appropriate order of analysis of the issues in this dispute.
+226 While not bound by the presentation of claims and arguments by the parties, the Panel notes that the parties have taken different views on the appropriate order of analysis of the issues in this dispute.
 The complainant considers that the Panel should commence with examination of the claims under the Agreement on Safeguards and Article XIX of the GATT 1994, followed by other claims under the GATT 1994, before turning to the United States' invocation of Article XXI(b).
 The United States maintains that the Panel should begin by addressing Article XXI(b) as the invocation of this provision means that there are no findings that would assist the DSB in making recommendations or giving rulings as to the complainant's claims.
 (United States' response to Panel question Nos.
 21-23).

-228 The Panel is also mindful that there may be circumstances in disputes where more than one covered agreement applies and it is appropriate to begin the analysis with provisions from an agreement that "deals specifically, and in detail" with the measures at issue.
+227 The Panel is also mindful that there may be circumstances in disputes where more than one covered agreement applies and it is appropriate to begin the analysis with provisions from an agreement that "deals specifically, and in detail" with the measures at issue.
 (See Appellate Body Reports, Brazil - Desiccated Coconut, pp. 12-13; Canada - Periodicals, p.
 19; and EC - Bananas III, para.
 204; Panel Reports, Australia - Tobacco Plain Packaging, paras.
 7.76-7.79; US - Customs Bond Directive, paras.
 7.170-7.171).